KxSystems/docs-v1/docs/ref/lists.md

 ```

 !!! tip "Atoms to lists"
-    If you need to ensure, say, all items in a list are themselves lists and not atoms, use the ‘ravel’ expression `(),`, which leaves lists unchanged.
+    If you need to ensure, say, all items in a list are themselves lists and not atoms, use `(),`, which leaves lists unchanged.

     For example, `{(),x} each foo` converts any atoms in list `foo` into singleton lists.